keithbuhler/keithbuhler.github.io/teaching.md

 <img src="/img/measurelearning.png" alt="propermeasure" align="right" hspace="15" height="300" width="300">

 Before teaching at university, I taught high school for many years.
 You can see a complete list of classes on my [CV](/Buhler-CV.pdf).
-I have served as a Master Tutor and a Director of High School Studies at two different schools.
-I created curricula and helped train teachers.
+I have served as a Master Tutor and a Director of High School Studies at two different schools, where I created curricula and helped train teachers.

-Over the last four years, I have taught seven distinct university preps (13 sections total).
+At universities, I have taught seven distinct preps.
 The courses and sample syllabi are:

 ### Course Syllabi
 F2016 Business Ethics (coming soon)
 F2016 Philosophy of CS Lewis (coming soon)
 S2016 Wisdom and Virtue  ([Syllabus](/PHL293))
 S2016 Health Care Ethics ([Syllabus](/PHI305))
-F2015 Health Care Ethics
+F2015 Health Care Ethics ([Syllabus](/PHI305))
 S2015 Introduction to Philosophy ([Syllabus](/PHL200))
-F2014 Introduction to Philosophy
+F2014 Introduction to Philosophy ([Syllabus](/PHL200))
 F2013 Introduction to Ethics ([Syllabus](https://docs.google.com/document/d/1u2FI836N6FcWWs2I5BrbLF1tQav9wjcDJiOU0bRkfRw/edit))
-S2013 Introduction to Logic
+S2013 Introduction to Logic (coming soon)

 ### Official Student Evaluation Stats
 +  3.6 out of 4, cumulative average in overall teaching quality, University of Kentucky
 +  3.6 out of 4, cumulative average in overall teaching quality, Asbury University

 ### Student Feedback Highlights ###
+* “This class was structured on one of the most helpful and clear cut syllabus I’ve ever had the pleasure to read.”
+(PHL200, 2016)
 * "I can say that I learned more from this class than any I have taken before."
 (PHI305, 2015)
 *  "You have challenged me and helped me grow as person."
 (PHI305, 2015)
 *  "I was really surprised that readings, lectures and discussions could change the opinion of my stubborn self."
 (PHI305, 2015)
 *  It is sometimes hard to respect the other side, but as I have learned this semester, you may not always agree but you have to respect it."
 (PHI305, 2015)